-ENG 220 British Literature 1.
-3 cr.
+ENG 220 British Literature 1.3 cr.

 A survey of major British authors and literary movements from Beowulf through the late eighteenth century.
+Prereq: admission to the English major or minor or consent of the Chair of Modern Languages.

 ENG 221 British Literature 2.
 3 cr.